Rimpa-Adhikary/ML-projects/Fake-News-Detection/readme.md

 # Fake-News-Detection

 ## Overview
 This project focuses on detecting **fake news** articles using supervised machine learning algorithms.
 It classifies news as **real or fake** by analyzing the textual content.
-The project is built using Python and leverages natural language processing (NLP) and various machine learning classification techniques.
+The project is built using Python and various machine learning classification techniques.

 ## Algorithms Used
 - **Logistic Regression**